apollographql/apollo-ios/ROADMAP.md

 ## 1.0 - _Continuing with Alpha releases_

-[Alpha 1 is available](https://github.com/apollographql/apollo-ios/releases/tag/1.0.0-alpha.1), please try it and give us your feedback.
+[Alpha 4 is available](https://github.com/apollographql/apollo-ios/releases/tag/1.0.0-alpha.4), please try it and give us your feedback.

 These are the major initiatives planned for 1.0/1.x:
 - **Swift-based Codegen**: The code generation is being rewritten with a Swift-first approach instead of relying on scripting and Typescript.
 This will allow easier community contribution to code generation and provide the opportunity to improve various characteristics such as generated code size and performance.
-    - We are getting close to an RFC!
-Once that is ready we will publish it for review and feedback.
-    - After the RFC is published we'll share the development phases.
 - **Modularized GraphQL Code Generation Output**: To support advanced usage of Apollo iOS for modular code bases in a format this is highly configurable and agnostic of the dependency management and build system used.
 This should be achieved while maintaining the streamlined process for the default usage in unified code bases.

 ## 2.0